ksu-cs-textbooks/cis301/content/10-chapter/10_5-globals.md

 Since `deposit` is modifying the global variables `balance` and `elite`, we know we must include two things in its function contract:

-- A `modifies` clause that lists `balance` and `elite` as global variables modified by this function
+- A `Modifies` clause that lists `balance` and `elite` as global variables modified by this function
 - A postcondition that describes how the value of `balance` after the function call compares to the value of `balance` just before the function call.
-We want to say, `balance == balance_in + amount`, because the value of `balance` at the end of the function equals the value of `balance` at the beginning of the function, plus `amount`.
+We want to say, `balance == In(balance) + amount`, because the value of `balance` at the end of the function equals the value of `balance` at the beginning of the function, plus `amount`.

 We also must consider how the `elite` variable changes as a result of the function call.
 In the code, we use an if/else statement to ensure that `elite` gets correctly updated if the customer's new balance is above or below the threshold for elite status.
 If we were to write a postcondition that summarized how `elite` was updated by the function, we would write: `elite == (balance >= eliteMin)` to say that the value of elite after the function equaled whether the new balance was above the threshold.
 However, this claim is already a global invariant, which already must hold at the end of the function.
 We do not need to list it again as a postcondition.